banj-oe/IRLStreamingforFreeorCheap/README.md

 Marlow made a really nice Youtube video showing this whole process.
 It's called "Self-hosted OBS for IRL live streaming - an interactive tutorial for beginners" https://www.youtube.com/watch?v=xoDdfiVRJHc

-### PRISM Live with Free RTMP direct to OBS

-You're going to need an nginx-rtmp install on the same system as OBS to accept the stream from PRISM.  rtmp uses port 1935 and tcp so forward port 1935/tcp from your router to OBS computer hosting nginx-rtmp

-Here is a Windows build of nginx-rtmp ready to listen on port 1935 immediately and ready to accept rtmp without any configuration, just need allow port 1935 rule or disable firewall to test

-https://github.com/NOALBS/nginx-obs-automatic-low-bitrate-switching#nginx-setup just get "Hosted on Github" link, unzip and run nginx_start.bat

-Setup PRISM to stream to

-rtmp://IP_ADDRESS/publish/ where "IP_ADDRESS" can be local if using wifi or public ip address you can get from ipchicken.com from outside of the home if ports are forwarded.

-with a streamkey of a WORD that you won't share

-then on OBS add a media source (not local), reconnect delay to 2 seconds with an input like the URL in the next line

-rtmp://0.0.0.0/publish/WORD

-Reconnect delay 2 seconds, input format mpegts

-Transform source to fit to screen, good to go.

 ## IRL Pro with Free SRT direct to OBS